MADANA-IO/madana-apiclient-go/docs/JsonV1ListMeta.md

 `func (o *JsonV1ListMeta) HasContinue() bool`

 HasContinue returns a boolean if a field has been set.

+### GetRemainingItemCount

+`func (o *JsonV1ListMeta) GetRemainingItemCount() float32`

+GetRemainingItemCount returns the RemainingItemCount field if non-nil, zero value otherwise.

+### GetRemainingItemCountOk

+`func (o *JsonV1ListMeta) GetRemainingItemCountOk() (*float32, bool)`

+GetRemainingItemCountOk returns a tuple with the RemainingItemCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRemainingItemCount

+`func (o *JsonV1ListMeta) SetRemainingItemCount(v float32)`

+SetRemainingItemCount sets RemainingItemCount field to given value.

+### HasRemainingItemCount

+`func (o *JsonV1ListMeta) HasRemainingItemCount() bool`

+HasRemainingItemCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)